(865) 999-5988 Request a Call

 Insurance

-Low-dose radiation therapy for osteoarthritis is covered by Medicare and most major insurance plans.
-Our office handles all insurance pre-authorization.
+Low-dose radiation therapy for osteoarthritis is accepted by Medicare and most major insurance plans.
+We verify your specific benefits before treatment, so there are no surprises.
 View the full list of accepted insurance.

 Take the Next Step